Palantir555/palantir555.github.io/_posts/2016-04-08-reversing-huawei-router-1-find-uart.md

 1. **Connected** to something (we can see a trace "at 2 o'clock")
 2. NOT CONNECTED
-3. 100% connected to a layer or more.
-This usually means the pin is not being used for anything.
-On paper, it could be connected to a GND or Vcc plane, but that's not common practice in the industry
+3. 100% connected to a plane or thick trace.
+It's almost certainly a power pin, either **GND** or **Vcc**
 4. Connections at all sides.
-This is almost definitely the **GND** pin.
-There's no reason for a data pin in a debug port to be connected to 4 different traces, but the pad being surrounded by a ground plane would explain those connections
+This one is very likely to be the other power pin.
+There's no reason for a data pin in a debug port to be connected to 4 different traces, but the pad being surrounded by a plane would explain those connections
 5. **Connected** to something

 ## Soldering Pins for Easy Access to the Lines